nawta/HDTF_2025ver/README.md

 Flow-guided One-shot Talking Face Generation with a High-resolution Audio-visual Dataset
 <a href="https://openaccess.thecvf.com/content/CVPR2021/papers/Zhang_Flow-Guided_One-Shot_Talking_Face_Generation_With_a_High-Resolution_Audio-Visual_Dataset_CVPR_2021_paper.pdf" target="_blank">paper</a>    <a href="https://github.com/MRzzm/HDTF/blob/main/Supplementary%20Materials.pdf" target="_blank">supplementary</a>

+## Overview

+The HDTF (High-resolution Talking Face) dataset provides high-quality talking face videos for research in audio-visual speech processing, lip synchronization, and talking face generation.
+This repository contains an improved version of the dataset downloader that automates the process of downloading, cutting, and cropping videos from YouTube.

+## Dataset Structure

+The HDTF dataset is organized into three subsets:
+- **RD (Radio)**: Radio/podcast style videos
+- **WDA**: Videos featuring various speakers (including political figures)
+- **WRA**: Additional speaker videos

 ## Details of HDTF dataset
 **./HDTF_dataset** consists of *youtube video url*, *video resolution* (in our method, may not be the best resolution), *time stamps of talking face*, *facial region* (in the our method) and *the zoom scale* of the cropped window.

+### Metadata Files

 **xx_video_url.txt:**
 ```
 format:     video name | video youtube url
 ```